dan-fritchman/Thesis/content.md

 A further sub-thesis: making the next rounds of progress will require taking a few steps back.
 Particularly, several long-worn ideas need a rethink.
 We will cover:

-- The core data model used to represent IC design content, commonly referred to as the _design database_, and VLSIR's cloud-era substitute.
+- The core data model used to represent IC design content, commonly referred to as the _design database_, and a cloud-era substitute.
 - The primary design-entry mechanisms for custom and analog circuits.
 For most of their history these have been pictures.
 This thesis argues for, and introduces methods to, make them better with code instead.
 - A re-do of those graphical pictures, for the (smaller number of) cases where we agree they provide value.
 Emphasis is placed on _portability_ and _sharing_.
 - A survey of both historical research attempts to, and first-person software attempts to, rethink the custom layout process.
 Several are tried, to varying effect.
 My primary answer to what works best remains "it depends".